 • Captures all network-connected devices, including remotely connected devices.

-• Can provide a comprehensive assessment of processes, operating systems, hardware, files, and connected devices.
+• Provides a comprehensive assessment of processes, operating systems, hardware, files, and connected devices.

 • Allows administrators to perform immediate risk mitigation actions such as kill session activity when necessary.